 Failure to Properly Prepare for Hearings

-One of the most important aspects of preparing for a hearing is to obtain medical evidence to which demonstrates that you are disabled under the SSA law.
-The judge will also ask you questions about your educational history, your past work, and your limitations, so be prepared to discuss these topics.
+One of the most critical aspects of preparing for a hearing is obtaining medical evidence demonstrating that you are disabled under SSA law.
+The judge will also ask questions about your educational history, past work, and limitations, so be prepared to discuss these topics.

-At Ortiz Law Firm, we take hearing preparation very seriously.
-Each client receives access to the Disability Academy online training program, which includes over 5 hours of video content to help prepare you for your disability hearing.
-We also schedule a pre-hearing conference with your attorney so that you have an opportunity to discuss your claim prior to the hearing.
+At the Ortiz Law Firm, we take hearing preparation very seriously.
+Each client receives free access to our Disability Academy online training program, which includes over 5 hours of video content to help prepare you for your disability hearing.
+We also schedule a pre-hearing conference so that you can discuss your claim with your attorney before the hearing.

 Assuming You Cannot Afford to Hire an Attorney

-The experienced legal team at Ortiz Law Firm is ready to fight for the benefits you deserve.
-We represent Social Security Disability claimants nationwide and accept claims at each stage of the trial phase, including initial applications for benefits, requests for reconsideration, and hearings before an ALJ.
-Led by Social Security Disability lawyer Nick A. Ortiz, our firm will help you obtain the disability benefits you have been seeking.
+The experienced legal team at the Ortiz Law Firm is ready to fight for the benefits you deserve.
+We represent Social Security disability claimants nationwide and accept claims at each stage of the trial phase, including initial applications for benefits, requests for reconsideration, and hearings before an ALJ.
+Led by Social Security disability lawyer Nick Ortiz, our firm will help you obtain the disability benefits you have been seeking.
 Contact our office online or call us today at (888) 321-8131 to schedule a free case evaluation.